tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 ## 8 Creating New Use Cases (non-normative)

-BDQ is based on `Use Cases`: An evaluation of ‘data quality’ must be within the context of a `Use Case`. `Use Cases` are subtypes of the `DataQualityNeeds` that express what `Assertions` may be made about data with respect to fitness for use and should link to in the relevant Tests that apply to that `Use Case`.
+BDQ is based on `Use Cases`: An evaluation of data quality must be within the context of a `Use Case`.
+In the Fitness for Use Framework, `Use Cases` are needs-layer concepts.
+A `Use Case` is linked to sets of relevant Tests through `Policies` (e.g., `ValidationPolicy`, `IssuePolicy`, `MeasurementPolicy`, and `AmendmentPolicy`).
+Together, these `Policies` identify which `Assertions` may be made about data, and which Tests should be run, for that `Use Case`.

 Five over-arching `Use Cases` have been used in the BDQ Standard.
 These were developed through the TDWG Biodiversity Data Quality Interest Group Task Group 3: Data Quality Use Cases (Rees and Nicholls, 2020).
 These, of course, are only a small subset of all possible `Use Cases` and users may wish to develop `Use Cases` for their own purposes.

 ### 8.1 Elements of a New Use Case (non-normative)

 `Use Cases` are straightforward to describe.
 A `Use Case` has a name, a description, and a list of Tests.
-The list of Tests is expressed as four `Policies`, a `ValidationPolicy` comprised of the `Validations` related to the `Use Case`, an `AmendmentPolicy` listing related `Amendments`, a `MeasurementPolicy` listing related `Measurements`, and an `IssuePolicy` listing any related `Issues`.
+The list of Tests is expressed as four `Policies`, a `ValidationPolicy` comprised of the `Validations` related to the `Use Case`, an `AmendmentPolicy` listing related `Amendments`, a `MeasurementPolicy` listing related `Measures`, and an `IssuePolicy` listing any related `Issues`.

 ### 8.2 Proposing to add a Use Case to the BDQ Standard (non-normative)